vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQPL UPDATE.md

  property | value
  --- | ---
  Method comment | UPDATE A PROBLEM RECORD

- Leading comment lines | {::nomarkdown}Does essentially same job as EDSAVE above, however does not handle edits to comments or addition of multiple comments.
-Use initially just for status updates.{:/}
+ Leading comment lines | {::nomarkdown}Does essentially same job as EDSAVE above, however does not handle edits to comments<br/>or addition of multiple comments.<br/>Use initially just for status updates.{:/}

 ### Input Parameters